5 Segmentation

 169903

 About thirty thousand rows are missing some data.
 That is more than enough to build a suitable model.
 How do we know?
 There are no hard and fast rules.
-If you sampled 10,000 rows of this data, the distributions for each field would likely look the same as the complete data set.
+If you sampled 10,000 rows of this data you would find that the distributions for each field would tend to look the same as the full data set.
 That is really what you are looking for.
 This will be the case until you reach some arbitrarily small number (perhaps 400-700 people).
 Some people call this the law of large numbers.
-This is just an expression.
+This is really just an expression.
 There is no such law.
 However, this is where you might think about why the data is missing.
 More data is typically better, but you get penalized on process time.

-Let’s try a couple of different techniques to impute the missing data.
-For ethnicity, we know that the vast majority (80%) of our known values were “w.”
-Therefore, we can replace all NAs with a “w” and assume we will be close to 80% accurate.
+let’s try a couple of different techniques to impute the missing data.
+For ethnicity we know that the vast majority (80%) of our known values were “w.”
+We can replace all NAs with a “w” and assume that we will be close to 80% accurate.
 This is easy to accomplish with the following code.

 #-----------------------------------------------------------------